Child and Youth Care (Year 1)

 Health Requirements:

-The physical and emotional health of each applicant to the program must be such that he or she can successfully cope with the program of instruction including the demands of field placement (e.g. stress and time management).
+The physical and emotional health of each applicant to the program must be such that they can successfully cope with the program of instruction including the demands of field placement (e.g. stress and time management).
 Individuals who have concerns about their ability to meet these requirements should contact the coordinator of the program prior to submitting an application.

 Police Records Check Documentation: